nnkhoa/LitReview/AmnaDridi2019-Leap2Trend.md

-# Leap2Treand: A Temporal Word Embedding Approach for Instant Detection of Emerging Scientific Trends
+# Leap2Trend: A Temporal Word Embedding Approach for Instant Detection of Emerging Scientific Trends
 # Amna Dridi, Mohamed Medhat Gaber, R. Muhammad Atif Azad, Jagdev Bhogal, 2019

-## Quick Sumnmary
+## Quick Summary

-Unlike previous attempts to detect emerging trends in research papers through biblography which are known to have problem in timeliness and content analysis, the literature proposed an approach using temporal word embeddings, dubbed as Leap2Trend.
+Unlike previous attempts to detect emerging trends in research papers through bibliography which are known to have problem in timeliness and content analysis, the literature proposed an approach using temporal word embeddings, dubbed as Leap2Trend.
 Leap2Trend tracks similarities between pairs of keywords overtime which yielded results suggesting the robustness and timeliness characteristics of the method.

 ## Problem Addressed/Main Contribution